Supporting Accessibility

 Low sensory room or private space separate from the primary event space

-Provide scent-free conference spaces in the main conference space of the hotel (e.g., removal of air fresheners, oil diffusers, etc.) and encourage conference participants to refrain from perfume usage.
+Provide scent-free conference spaces in primary conference spaces (e.g., removal of air fresheners, oil diffusers, etc.) and encourage conference participants to refrain from perfume usage.

 The venues for this year’s conference include: